prebid/Prebid.js/modules/shareUserIds.md

 ```

 ## Config options
-- DFP: is required to be set to true if a publisher wants to send UserIds as targeting in DFP call
+- DFP: is required to be set to true if a publisher wants to send UserIds as targeting in DFP call.
+This module uses ``` googletag.pubads().setTargeting('key-name', ['value']) ``` API to set DFP targeting.
-- DFP_KEYS: is an optional object.
+- DFP_KEYS: is an optional config object to be used with ``` "DFP": true ```.
 If not passed then all UserIds are passed with key-name used in UserIds object.
 If a publisher wants to pass ```UserId.tdid``` as TTD_ID in targeting then set  ``` DFP_KEYS: { "tdid": "TTD_ID" }```
 If a publisher does not wants to pass ```UserId.tdid``` but wants to pass other Ids in UserId tthen set ``` DFP_KEYS: { "tdid": "" }```